madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 > Never move or store a levity-polymorphic value.

-This rules out making a function as simple as `id`{.haskell} levity polymorphic as well because it moves values.
+This rules out making a function as simple as `id`{.haskell} levity polymorphic because it moves values.

-This raises the question, what can be levity polymorphic then?
+This raises the question, what can be levity polymorphic?
 The classic example is `error`{.haskell}.
-It has type `String -> a`{.haskell}, so `a` needs to be runtime representable.
-It neither stores nor moves a value and `a`{.haskell}.
+It has type `String -> a`{.haskell}, so `a`{.haskell} needs to be runtime representable.
+It neither stores nor moves whatever `a`{.haskell}
+is.
 Hence, it can be and is levity polymorphic in GHC:

 ```haskell
 error :: forall (rep :: RuntimeRep) (a :: TYPE rep).
 String -> a